PREVIOUS: “Getting to Know Your Es – Over, #2

 Also, people living with an intense mood disorder for a long time (panic d., obsessive-compulsive d., manic-depression, rage-aholism, paranoia….) tend to reject various emotions as unacceptable.

-Unfortunately, not distinguishing emotions from action can lead to very dangerous behaviors such as self-harming, sexual acting out, addictions…..
+AND, not distinguishing emotions from action can lead to very dangerous behaviors such as self-harming, sexual acting out, addictions…..

-• While we do want to aim for serenity & a balanced life, it’s not healthy to cover up painful emotions (Es) & harmful beliefs (Ts) with a bunch of platitudes & ‘positive thinking’, especially without first cleaning out old childhood pain
+• While we do want to aim for serenity & a balanced life, it’s not healthy to cover up painful emotions (Es) & harmful beliefs (Ts) with a bunch of platitudes & ‘positive thinking’, especially without first cleaning out old childhood trauma